DEFRA/water-abstraction-team/coding_conventions.md

 ```
 ## Page Title and Active NavBar Logic

-When working with pageTitle and activeNavBar, we follow the following conventions to maintain consistency and keep our code clean.
+When working with `pageTitle` and `activeNavBar`, we follow the following conventions to maintain consistency and keep our code clean.

 ### Page Titles